 - Select the Expires type “when an interval has passed since last service”.
 This automatically creates a new event with the selected interval after each service.
 Set the interval for your event.

-- Setup a Reminder if you want to send an email to the users in a Tag in advance of the event (read about customizing notifications in step 7 below)
+- Setup a Reminder if you want to send an email to the users in a Tag in advance of the event, or an SMS to the very device that triggers the reminder (read about customizing notifications in step 7 below)

 - Click “Add Event” if you want to add more events to the schedule